 Metacarpal fractures account for 30 to 40 percent of all hand fractures.
 These fractures are usually the result of direct trauma, but fatigue fractures can occur in athletes or as occupational injuries due to repetitive stress.
 The biomechanics, diagnosis, and treatment of stress fractures are presented separately.
 (See "Overview of stress fractures".)

-Metacarpal fractures are classified based upon their anatomic location.
+Overview — Metacarpal fractures are classified anatomically.
 Fractures of the second, third, fourth, and fifth metacarpals are subdivided into those affecting the metacarpal head, neck, shaft, or base.
 Due to the unique biomechanics and anatomy of the thumb, fractures of the first metacarpal are classified separately.
 (See "First (thumb) metacarpal fractures".)

-Metacarpal fractures are further described by the degree of displacement, angulation, shortening, rotation, and by the fracture type (transverse, oblique, spiral, comminuted, impacted, or avulsion).
-The metacarpal neck and shaft are the most common sites for second through fifth metacarpal fractures, while the first metacarpal is usually fractured at the base.
+Metacarpal fractures are further described by the degree of displacement, angulation, shortening, rotation, and by the fracture type (transverse, oblique, spiral, comminuted, impacted, or avulsion (figure 1)).
+The metacarpal neck and shaft are the most common sites for fractures of the second through fifth metacarpals, while the first (thumb) metacarpal is usually fractured at the base.
 A more detailed discussion of how fractures are categorized and how to describe radiographs of fractures is provided separately.
 (See "General principles of fracture management: Bone healing and fracture description", section on 'Fracture description'.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Kollitz KM, Hammert WC, Vedder NB, Huang JI.
 Metacarpal fractures: treatment and complications.
 Hand (N Y) 2014; 9:16.